remedialchaostheory/aws-node-rest-api-with-dynamodb/README.md

 ## Setup and Usage

 Please refer to their [original project](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb).
-I changed a few of the API calls, so I'll give you a complete list next.
+I changed a few of the endpoints, so I'll give you a complete list of them next.

 ## API Calls<br>
 Note: `glh3x7xjak` will be replaced with your own API Gateway ID.
 I left mine in for you to test it out.